shengsuan/Roo-Code-ssy/src/exports/README.md

-# Roo Vibecoding API
+# Roo Code Chinese SSY API

-The Roo Vibecoding extension exposes an API that can be used by other extensions.
+The Roo Code Chinese SSY extension exposes an API that can be used by other extensions.
 To use this API in your extension:

 1. Copy `src/extension-api/roo-code.d.ts` to your extension's source directory.
 2. Include `roo-code.d.ts` in your extension's compilation.